ImplFerris/pico-rex/README.md

 # pico-rex
 Dinosaur Game written in Rust for the Raspberry Pi Pico 2 (RP2350) with an OLED display, using the Embassy framework.
+You can also find the ESP32 version of this code [here](https://github.com/ImplFerris/esp32-rex).

 ## Hardware Requirements
 - Raspberry Pi Pico 2 (RP2350)